 Meanwhile, mindfulness – she says – has been shown to stimulate the parasympathetic nervous system (PSNS), critical for the state of ‘rest and digest’, “increasing communication between the brain and our gut, to support the physiological processes necessary for optimal digestion”.

-3. You’re overestimating the impact of working out
+3. You’re Overestimating the Impact of Exercise

 “They think if they exercise constantly and burn more calories, they’ll eventually achieve their ideal weight.
 Unfortunately, what people don’t realise is that the more they exercise, the more their appetite will increase, to compensate for the increased energy required.
 As the saying goes, ‘You can’t out-exercise a poor diet’.”